The Entrance Tigers

-The Entrance Tigers are a rugby league club based at The Entrance, New South Wales, Australia.They are competing in the 2022 Denton Engineering Cup (NSWRL Presidents Cup Northern Conference) & Central Coast Division Rugby League.
+The Entrance Tigers are a rugby league club based at The Entrance, New South Wales, Australia.They are competing in the 2025 Denton Engineering Cup & Central Coast Division Rugby League.
 They have previously competed in the Jim Beam Cup (2003-2007) and Ron Massey Cup (2010-2014).
 Their jersey is traditionally an all gold jersey with two black 'V's.
 In recent years they have included white in their jersey.

 History

 The current club dates its establishment to 1934.
 The club's official history, A History of The Entrance Rugby League Football Club - From Seagulls to Tigers 1934 to 2012, acknowledges that a football team from the area played matches in the 1920s or early 1930s.
 A newspaper report of a club meeting in May 1935 confirms this, "It is thought that there is a few shillings still belonging to the old Entrance Football Club, so negotiations are being made to have this transferred to the present club's list of funds."

 The Entrance did not enter the local league competitions in the 1920s or 1930s, and played only social or Challenge Cup matches.
 The format of the latter involved a club hosting visiting teams from Sydney or other country areas.
 The visiting side that was the best performed against the hosts was invited back at the end of the season to play a Grand Final.

 The local competitions experienced a decline in interest in the mid-thirties, and from 1937 the other clubs on the Central Coast played only in Challenge Cup matches.
 Matches continued to be played during the early years on World War Two.